CORONAVIRUS: We are still taking precautions to keep you safe Coronavirus (Respiratory infections) Update

-Our Centre for Veterans’ Health runs a Pain Management Programme: a ten day, part-residential programme helping veterans to relieve and manage their chronic pain.
+Our Centre for Veterans’ Health runs a Pain Management Programme: a ten day, virtual programme helping veterans to relieve and manage their chronic pain.

 The Centre also offers military grants for treatment, procedures and surgeries – indeed, veteran Ghislaine (whose story is featured below), was helped by such a grant.

 The programme and clinic have been described as truly “transformative” and “life-changing”.
 But don’t take our word for it – hear from some veterans who’ve attended.